atomist/welcome/manual-configuration.md

-# Manually Configuring the SDM
+# Manually Configuring an SDM

 Locally, we recommend using `atomist config` to [configure your SDM][sdm-configure], but if you prefer to manually configure your SDM,